Reading time: 8 min 32s

 The farmer’s walk, which is also known by the name farmer’s carry, is a strength and conditioning exercise that involves holding heavy weight in each hand while walking around for a particular distance.

 This exercise targets most major muscle groups while also offering a great cardiovascular stimulus.
-Although it is very popular with competitive strongmen and strongwomen, the farmer’s carry has also become a highly performed exercise by both athletes and recreational gym–goers.
+Although it is very popular within strongman competitions, the farmer’s carry has also become a highly performed exercise by both athletes and recreational gym–goers.

-This exercise can be easily added to your strength training program or it can be performed on its own as conditioning work.
-What’s more, this simple exercise is also a very functional movement as it directly applies to activities of your everyday life and works the same muscle groups, such as carrying groceries to and from the car.
+This exercise can be easily added to your strength training sessions or it can be performed on its own as conditioning work.
+What’s more, this simple exercise is also a very functional movement as it directly applies to daily activities and works the same muscle groups, such as carrying groceries to and from the car.

 How to Do the Farmer’s Walk Correctly?

-The farmer’s walk is a very simple and easy to perform exercise that can be done by most people.
-When first trying the movement, it’s recommended to start with lighter weights and then to slowly pack on heavy load as your fitness level advances.
+The farmer’s walk is a very simple and easy to perform exercise that can be done by most people, even with skill level in strength training.
+When first trying the movement, it’s recommended to start with lighter weights, carried on shorter distances and then to slowly pack on heavy load as your fitness level advances.

 There are a few farmer’s walk variations, however, most beginners start with dumbbells thanks to their wide availability and ease of use.
 As your stamina and endurance advance, you can experiment with other dumbbell alternatives to make your walks more challenging.